Hamlet

 Hamlet 360: Virtual Reality Shakespeare

-Shakespeare Unlimited: Episode 119 You don’t need a ticket to see the Commonwealth Shakespeare Company’s most recent production of Hamlet.
+You don’t need a ticket to see the Commonwealth Shakespeare Company’s most recent production of Hamlet.
 You don’t even need to leave your house.
-All you need is a virtual reality device.
-Hamlet 360: Thy Father’s…
+All you need is a virtual reality device to experience this hour-long adaptation that puts you in the center of Shakespeare’s tragedy.

 What's onstage at Shakespeare theaters in February